GerHobbelt/civet-webserver/docs/WritingWebApplications.md

 I believe the third way is most clean, efficient and effective because it allows to keep business logic entirely decoupled from the GUI.
 Business logic and GUI thus could be tested, deployed and updated separately.

-I will fully explain the application architecture and an implementation of simple using Mongoose web server.
+I will fully explain the application architecture and an implementation of simple using CivetWeb web server.

 ## Application architecture